The ultimate performance of the Rasnik 3-point alignment system: Error sources

 \textbf{Lens, or microscope objective.} Due to its transparency, the temperature of a lens will change little.
 Moreover, this does not cause a variation in the position of the optical centre.
 There may be a small variation of the focal length, but this does not change the image scale.
 The image blurring may vary slightly, but this is a negligible third order effect, leaving the output data unaffected.

-\textbf{Image pixel sensor.} This silicon chip will expand by $10^{-6}$ $K^{-1}$ with temperature.
-State-of-the-art CCDs or CMOS sensor chips dissipate quite little, while the signal processing circuitry may be positioned elsewhere, including cooling.
-Thermal expansion causes an error in the measured scale of an image, and can be minimised by gluing the sensor chip on a cooled Zerodur cube.
-The position of the optical centre of the sensor remains unaffected.
+\textbf{Image pixel sensor.} The silicon chip will expand by $\SI{2.6e-6}{K^{-1}}$ with temperature.
+State-of-the-art CCDs or CMOS sensor chips dissipate little, while the signal processing circuitry may be positioned elsewhere, including cooling.
+Thermal expansion causes an error in the measured scale of an image, and can be minimised by gluing the sensor chip, in its centre, at the flat tip of a cooled Zerodur rod.
+The position of the optical centre of the sensor remains unaffected, and a change of temperature of the sensor has no influence on the x and y data.

 \textbf{Component suspension, arm effects.} The position information of mask, lens and sensor is to be transferred to the objects whose alignment is to be monitored.
-There may be three 'arms' that may be subject to thermal expansion: variations appear as drift in the measured X and Y coordinates.
+There may be three component holders that may be subject to thermal expansion, and variations appear as drift in the measured $x$ and $y$ coordinates.
 These variations can be minimised by integrating the Rasnik components carefully in the design of the application.